KasaiDot/Ouroboros/README.md

 * **HistoryManager** - History_Manager
 * **OuroborosSettings** - Settings

 You may also notice that classes have been put into namespaces.
-This is used to group classes based on what they are part of or what they do, E.g apimanager is part of managers
+This is used to group classes based on what they are part of or what they do, E.g ApiManager is part of managers

 Here are the list of current namespaces: